UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 EDITORIAL by Osagie K. Obasogie, Los Angeles Times, May 2007

 Like a game of whack-a-mole, the "slavery hypothesis" of hypertension keeps popping up in the media, popular culture and even medical texts no matter how many times it is slammed down.
-It has come to rolex daytona replica symbolize the incessant way in which unfounded biological theories of racial difference continue to thrive despite significant evidence to the contrary.
+It has come to symbolize the incessant way in which unfounded biological theories of racial difference continue to thrive despite significant evidence to the contrary.

 Image Thumbnail RACE - The Power of an Illusion E-mail to a friend